ariefshaik7/azure-terraform-infra/README.md

 # 🌐 Azure Infrastructure with Terraform

-This project provisions Azure infrastructure using a **modular Terraform setup**, designed for clean, reusable, and scalable infrastructure-as-code (IaC) practices for fast, single-environment deployments.
+This project provisions Azure infrastructure using a modular Terraform setup with remote state management.
+Designed for clean, reusable, and scalable IaC deployments in a single environment.

 It provisions common Azure resources including: